 - Tell the teacher.
 You could say, ‘Your teacher can help you deal with the problem.
 The person doing the bullying might not even know that the teacher is helping you.
 Bullying can be hard to handle, and grown-ups are there to help’.

 You and your child could pick one or two ideas that your child feels comfortable using.
 Encourage your child to put the ideas into action.
 This will help your child feel more confident and less powerless about being bullied.

 Supporting your child at home

 At home your child needs lots of support and love while you and the preschool teacher work on stopping the bullying.

 You could aim to have a time each day when you chat with your child about the good and bad parts of her day.
 Rather than always asking about bullying, you can ask more general questions like ‘What was the most fun part of your day?’

 Sometimes professional support might help your child deal with bullying.
-Talk to your GP or preschool teacher for information on professional help.
+You can ask your GP or the preschool teacher about where you can go for professional help.

 What if your child is the one doing the bullying?
 It can be hard to accept, but it’s good to know that the younger your child is, the more likely they are to change the way they act.
 So it’s best to do something about bullying sooner rather than later.
 A positive approach to behaviour management and working with your child’s preschool teacher are most likely to help your child.